dosimple/workspace.vim/readme.md

 ## Forked # workspace.vim

-forked following project to allow to use tab as workspaces to manage buffers similar to i3/sway
+Forked following (workspace.vim) project to allow to use tab as workspaces to manage buffers similar to i3/sway

 my binding are: